 South Korea's Hyundai Motor swings to net loss in third quarter, misses consensus

-South Korea's Hyundai Motor Co said on Monday it swung to a net loss in the July-September quarter, missing analysts' estimates by a large margin as a charge related to engine issues weighed on earnings.

-SEOUL: South Korea's Hyundai Motor Co said on Monday it swung to a net loss in the July-September quarter, missing analysts' estimates by a large margin as a charge related to engine issues weighed on earnings.
+SEOUL: South Korea's Hyundai Motor said on Monday (Oct 26) it swung to a net loss in the July to September quarter, missing analysts' estimates by a large margin as a charge related to engine issues weighed on earnings.